Ch4p34uN0iR/simple-web-scanner/README.md

 # Simple web scanner

-This is simple web application fuzzer for scanning SQL injection and XSS vulnerabilities on the Internet.
-Although many commercial or open-source web scanning tools available on the internet such as: [Acunetix](https://www.acunetix.com/), [arachni](http://www.arachni-scanner.com/)...
+This is simple web application fuzzing tool for scanning SQL injection and XSS vulnerabilities on the Internet.
+Although many commercial or open-source web scanning tools are available on the internet such as: [Acunetix](https://www.acunetix.com/), [arachni](http://www.arachni-scanner.com/)...
 However its sources are complicated for dummy web pentester.
 Thus, this tool provides:

-- A simplest way to understanding how the automatic tool detects SQL injection and XSS.
+- The simplest way to understanding how the automatic tool detects SQL injection and XSS.
 - Design a simple crawler and use it for testing vulnerability.
 - A fuzzing method on query value parameters in URL.

 ## Installation

-This program uses python 3.x.
-I recommend using virtualenv for testing purpose.
-To check our python enviroment, you can use the following commands:
+This program uses python 3.x. `virtualenv` is recommended for testing purpose.
+To check your python environment, you can use the following commands:

 ```
 $ python3 --version